 Paddlesafe with the BCU, the guidelines presented on the final pages of this document provide clubs and centres with ideas and recommendations to assist them in implementing specific procedures and safeguards to protect young and vulnerable paddlers.
 Further to this document you may wish to consult the following additional information.

 - BCU Coaching Directory

-- BCU Code of Ethics

-- Sports Coach UK Code of Conduct
+- BCU Coaches & Officials Code of Conduct

 - BCU Duty of Care policy

-- BCU Harassment Policy

 - BCU Articles of Association and Disciplinary Procedure

-- BCU Recommendations for Squad Trips and Residentials
+- BCU Supervision of Away Trips

 - BCU Canoe and Kayak handbook

-The BCU acknowledges Celia Brackenridge, Joy Bringer, Cheltenham and Gloucester University, Sports Coach UK, the NSPCC, the ASA, and others for origination of material within this document.
+The BCU acknowledges Celia Brackenridge, Joy Bringer, WT Associates, Cheltenham and Gloucester University, Sports Coach UK, the NSPCC, the ASA, and others for origination of material within this document.